XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/currency-formats.md

 The issued currency format can store a wide variety of assets, including those typically measured in very small or very large denominations.
 This format uses significant digits and a power-of-ten exponent in a similar way to scientific notation.
 The format supports positive and negative significant digits and exponents within the specified range.
 Unlike typical floating-point representations of non-whole numbers, this format uses integer math for all calculations, so it always maintains 15 decimal digits of precision.
 Multiplication and division have adjustments to compensate for over-rounding in the least significant digits.

 When sending issued currency amounts in the XRP Ledger's peer-to-peer network, servers [serialize](serialization.html) the amount to a 64-bit binary value.

+**Note:** The XRP Ledger does not support issued currencies that are not [fungible](https://en.wikipedia.org/wiki/Fungibility).
+It also does not support limiting an issued currency to whole number amounts only.
+All issued currencies in the XRP Ledger are always divisible down to the minimum amount.

 ## Currency Codes
 [Currency Code]: #currency-codes